schatzlab/appliedgenomics2021/assignments/assignment3/README.md

-## Assignment 3: Coverage, Genome Assembly, and Variant Calling
+## Assignment 3: Coverage, Genome Assembly, and de Bruijn Graphs
 Assignment Date: Wednesday, Feb.
 10, 2020 <br>
 Due Date: Wednesday, Feb.
 17, 2020 @ 11:59pm <br>

 ### Assignment Overview

-In this assignment you will take a closer look at coverage, build and analyze a simple de Bruijn graph, and write your own compacted de Bruijn graph generator that you will test on a small microbial genome.
+In this assignment you will take a closer look at coverage, build and analyze a simple de Bruijn graph, and write your own compacted de Bruijn graph generator that you will test on a small microbial genome using different length kmers.

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/kkbggatvarnj0).